AlexandrBelenov/todo-list/README.md

 # todo-list
-A todo list application implemented on HTML, CSS and JavaScript
+A todo list application implemented on HTML, CSS and JavaScript. dsfdsfdsfsd